David Ackroyd: Career

 On Broadway, Ackroyd appeared in Unlikely Heroes, a 1971 production of three plays based on the stories of Philip Roth; and Children of a Lesser God, in which he replaced John Rubinstein as the lead character James Leeds in 1981.
 Since the late 1990s and into the 2000s, Ackroyd has narrated documentaries on TV, including History's Mysteries and UFO Files: "Alien Engineering".

 Ackroyd moved to Montana in 1996.
 In 2003, he co-founded the Alpine Theatre Project in Whitefish, a professional acting company, where he is the artistic development director.
 The project has featured appearances by Olympia Dukakis, John Lithgow and Kelli O'Hara.

+In the years following his co-founding of the Alpine Theatre Project (ATP) in Whitefish, Montana, Ackroyd remained active with the company’s productions and education programs.
+In 2024, ATP announced a leadership transition to a “next generation” of leaders, naming Tracy McDowell as artistic director and Cynthia Benkelman as executive director, while retaining the founders to assist with the transition.